jacobmesier/v310-hackintosh/README.md

-# v310-hackintosh
-Patches and tweaks to make hackintosh work on v310 15iKB.
+An Attempt to install and configure hackintosh Mojave on Lenovo V310 15iKB consist of Patchs DSDT SSDT and tweaks.